Sall, Denmark

 In the village there is a church belonging to the Church of Denmark, a village hall, and a primary school covering all ten classes with 185 pupils (22 May 2017).
 There is also a Kindergarten and a car repair shop.
-A whisky distillery has been planned using locally grown organic barley and fresh ground water.
+A whisky distillery using locally grown organic barley and fresh ground water is located in the village.

 In the middle of the twentieth century the village had three grocery stores, a butcher, a baker, a post office and several other shops.
 They have since closed.
-From 1914 to 1956 Sall was a station on the railway line Aarhus-Hammel-Thorsø.
+From 1914 to 1956 Sall was a railway town on the railway line Aarhus-Hammel-Thorsø.